 - photographs if possible.

-When reporting any suspected illegal activity put your personal safety first.
-All calls and personal details are treated as confidential.
+When witnessing any suspected illegal activity, always put your personal safety first.

-DOC has trained warranted officers located in most of our district offices throughout New Zealand who are available to investigate conservation law offences.
+DOC has trained warranted officers located in most of our district offices throughout New Zealand who investigate conservation law offences.
 We have a range of enforcement tools available, including:

 Examples of illegal activity

-- marine mammals, such as seals, dolphins and whales, are protected and commercial interaction is strictly regulated
+- Disturbing marine mammals.
+Mammals such as seals, dolphins and whales are protected and commercial interaction is strictly regulated.